-The Trend Lines button - will allow the user to select or de-select chart to display.
-If the checkbox next to each trend line is checked, then the The Datagrid View button - will display a screep with the trend da ta in a grid format instead of
+The Trend Lines button - will allow the user to select or de-select the trend lines on the trend chart to display.
+If the checkbox next to each trend line is checked, then that trend line will be displayed.
+The Datagrid View button - will display a screen with the trend data in a grid format instead of